 A Breakdown Of Our 7 Day Iceland South Coast Winter Road Trip Itinerary

-NOTE: This was my carefully researched and curated road trip itinerary for our 7 days in Iceland during the month of February.
+NOTE: This was my carefully researched and curated ICELAND WINTER road trip itinerary for our 7 days THERE during the month of February.
 I took into account the number of daylight hours we had, the road conditions, the availability of the tours/activities we wanted to do, and most importantly what I felt we realistically could do each day and how long we could drive without over exhausting ourselves.

 This was before I could even get to any of the fun parts.

 I spent hours reading other blogs and found a lot of useful advice and recommendations.
 The problem was sometimes, people said the opposite things.
 Don’t go to the Blue Lagoon.
 Go to the Blue Lagoon.
 Get a 4WD.
 Don’t worry about it, it’s not really necessary.
 You can skip the plane wreck.
 Definitely get out to the plane wreck.
 The North is the best.
 The South can’t be missed.
 You get my point.

 In the end, I decided that we could maximize our time by focusing on the South coast and drafted out a rough skeleton of an itinerary with a couple of flex days that I would leave somewhat opened until plans started to become more solid.
 With weather and driving conditions being the biggest unknown factor so far out, it felt prudent to not be so locked in just in case we had to shift things around by a day or two.

 Flash forward and I have to say that the following final itinerary was near perfect for me and my friends.
 I’ll break down what we did each day, our rough costs and notes on anything I would have changed.
 Bookmark this post because there’s a lot of information to process and a lot of little tips that will come in handy for your trip, whether it’s winter or summer.

 Day 1: Arrival To KEF Airport // Night Near Selfoss